 Access to Clinical Pathology and Histopathology Reports

-Each additional organ system submitted on the same patient will be charged an additional $15.00
+- For each additional organ system submitted on the same patient, there will be charged an additional cytology charge of $35.00

 - Specimens from 1 organ or lesion - $56